Type Of Indian Jewellery

 i.
 Ruby protects against poisonous substances and banishes any evil spirits that hover around.

 iii.
-Blue has always been the colour of enlightenment and in Buddhism, the wearing of Sapphire was said to increase devotion.
+Blue has always been the color of enlightenment and in Buddhism, the wearing of Sapphire was said to increase devotion.

 iv.
-Coral is extremely popular, as it is a stone that is said to cure diseases, help the memory and act as a powerful protection against the evil spirits.
+Coral is extremely popular, as it is a stone that is said to cure diseases, help the memory and act as powerful protection against evil spirits.

 v.
 Pearls give strength to the heart and are often used in Ayurvedic medicine.
-In India, pearls have always been a favourite ornament in royal courts.
+In India, pearls have always been a favorite ornament in royal courts.

 vi.
-Garnet is found in many colours, though the best known is deep red, almost resembling a ruby.
-Garnets are often used to imitate precious stones, but have not been recorded as having any special properties of protection.
+Garnet is found in many colors, though the best known is deep red, almost resembling a ruby.
+Garnets are often used to imitate precious stones but have not been recorded as having any special properties of protection.

 vii.
 Topaz is used for occult practices.
 It is used in the Middle East, for averting the evil, and is said to bring wealth and long life to the wearer.

 viii.
-Cat’s Eye is usually brownish yellow in colour.
+Cat’s Eye is usually brownish-yellow in color.
 There is often a light line, which shines through the stone, giving the idea of the eye from which it derives its name.

 In the world of fashion and design, old trends tend to come over again and again, though with slight changes.
 Pachchikam jewelry of making craft is one of the examples of jewelry that has come back once again.